-- 5.4.1 Pricing of the external audit services for each Council, for each financial year ending from 30 June 2019 through to 30 June 2023, should be provided: - a) by hours and hourly rates for each staff level - b) by each phase of the audit.
+- 5.4.1 Fixed pricing of the external audit services for each entity for financial year ending 30 June 2019 must be provided: - a) by hours and hourly rates for each staff level - b) by each phase of the audit.

+Tenderers must also indicate the proposed method of price escalation, if any, over the life of the agreement and option period.
 This is to be done by completing Attachment B 'Audit hours and fees'.